jfmengels/elm-review/README.md

 Some rules might suggest using more advanced techniques to avoid some pitfalls, and this might make it harder for newcomers or beginners to get something done.
-When enabling this kind of rule, make sure that it is helpful enough to unblock users, otherwise this can frustrate and/or block them.
+When enabling this kind of rule, make sure that the message it gives is helpful enough to unblock users, otherwise this can frustrate and/or block them.

 When wondering whether to write or enable a rule, I suggest using this checklist:
   - I have had problems with the pattern I want to forbid